 I stayed warm and dry with the help of Strafe’s new Recon Kit, which was the perfect tool to wick sweat and keep me comfortable in a warm Alaskan April.
 I skied in this kit every day of the trip.
 Scrambling over ice bulges on the way up or ripping turns on the way down, the pullover and pants performed admirably.
 The lightweight, 4-way stretch fabric offered seamless movement when the skinning or booting got spicy.
 The front kangaroo pocket in the pullover made access to snacks very easy when I needed fuel the most.

 The kit was incredibly breathable when the afternoon sun kicked into gear and kept the wind out when the shadows lengthened.
-I especially liked the bungee at the bottom of the pants.
+I added a bungee to the grommets at the bottom of the pants.
 It kept my legs dry, secured the pants in place, and made the ski down much more comfortable.
 The bungee also came in handy when booting up as it kept snow from getting to my feet.
 Although not designed for a constant deluge, the Recon Kit performed perfectly as a high pressure, high output ski kit.
 It was the perfect tool for a Chugach spring and I can’t wait to see how it holds up to year-round adventures in the Colorado and Montana high country.